regulaforensics/DocumentReader-iOS/README.md

 # Regula Document Reader (iOS version)

-The DocumentReader is a framework for identification documents reading and validation which is working fully **offline**.
-It contains two parts DocumentReader.framework that use like API for frameworks users.
-And DocumentReaderCore.framework that performs all main logic.
+The DocumentReader is a SDK to read various kinds of identification documents, passports, driving licenses, ID cards and etc. It's fully working ***offline***.
+You can use native camera to scan the documents or image from gallery for extract all data from it.
+We have provided a simple application that demonstrates the ***API*** calls you can use to interact with the DocumentReader Library.
 [Just take me to the notes!](https://github.com/regulaforensics/DocumentReader-iOS/wiki)

 If you have any questions, feel free to [contact us](mailto:support@regulaforensics.com).